Goree Carter: Goree Carter and His Hepcats

 In 1949, he and his jump blues band, The Hepcats, also known as Goree Carter and His Hepcats or Goree Carter & His Hepcats, signed with Freedom Records, a local record label set up by Sol Kahal, and recorded the label's first release, "Sweet Ole Woman Blues."
 Kahal discovered him in either late 1948 or early 1949.
 As well as Carter's guitar, the band featured two saxophones, a trumpet, piano, bass, and drums.
 Carter's electric guitar style was influenced by Aaron "T-Bone" Walker, but was over-driven and had a rougher edge which presaged the sound of rock and roll a few years later.
 His single-string runs and two-string "blue note" chords preceded, and may have influenced, Chuck Berry.

 At the age of 18, he recorded his best known single "Rock Awhile" in April 1949.
 It has been cited as a strong contender for the title of "first rock and roll record" and a "much more appropriate candidate" than the more frequently cited "Rocket 88" (1951) by Jackie Brenston.
 The intro to "Rock Awhile" resembles those in several later Chuck Berry records from 1955 onwards.

 The music historian Robert Palmer regards "Rock Awhile" to be a more appropriate candidate for the "first rock and roll record" title, because it was recorded two years earlier, and because of Carter's guitar work bearing a striking resemblance to Chuck Berry's later guitar work, while making use of an over-driven amplifier, along with the backing of boogie-based rhythms, and the appropriate title and lyrical subject matter.
-Roger Wood and John Nova Lomax have also cited "Rock Awhile" as the first rock & roll record.
+Roger Wood and John Nova Lomax have also cited "Rock Awhile" as the first rock and roll record.
 Carter wrote and recorded the song at Bill Holford's Audio Company of America.
-However, "Rock Awhile" was not as commercially successful as later rock & roll records.
+However, "Rock Awhile" was not as commercially successful as later rock and roll records.
 Nevertheless, he had some moderate success, touring and recording for a while.

 Korean War and return to Houston

-In 1950, at the age of 19, he was drafted into military service.
-He served as a private first class infantry soldier in the Korean War for over a year.
+According to one source, Goree Carter was drafted for military service in 1950, after completing his most recent recorded song at that time, "Bad Feeling".
+However, U.S. Veterans' records indicate that he began his service in January 1953, serving until February 1954.
+He served as a private first class in the U.S. Army infantry during the Korean War.
 He was in Korea when many of the country's most vicious battles took place.
-After returning from Korea to Houston around 1951, his musical career began declining.
-Carter recorded for several labels in the early 1950s, including Imperial, Coral, and Modern, but last recorded in 1954.
-He wrote a number of songs during this time but said he "tore them up" because record labels wouldn't let him record them, saying he "was ahead of" himself.
+After returning from Korea to Houston, his musical career began declining.
+Carter recorded for several labels in the early 1950s, including Sittin' in With, Modern, Coral, and Imperial but last recorded in 1954.
+He wrote a number of songs during this time but said he "tore them up" because record labels would not let him record them, saying he "was ahead of" himself.